lilypond/lilypond/Documentation/user/README.txt

 Users are not expected to read this manual from start to finish.
 However, they should be familiar with the material in the Learning Manual (particularly ``Fundamental Concepts''), so do not repeat that material in this book.
+Also, you should assume that users know what the notation means; explaining musical concepts happens in the Music Glossary.

 * Program Usage: information about using the program lilypond with other programs (lilypond-book, operating systems, GUIs, convert-ly, etc).
 This section is written in formal technical writing style.

+Users are not expected to read this manual from start to finish.

+* Music Glossary: information about the music notation itself.
+  Explainations and translations about notation terms go here.

 Users are not expected to read this manual from start to finish.